 A general dentist sees both adults and children, but a paediatric dentist (also called a pedodontist) only works with children’s teeth.
 A paediatric dentist knows how to understand, assess, and treat oral and dental health problems in children.
 One more difference is that they have different tools.
 The tools used in pedodontics are safe for children.
 Children as young as six months old can start going to a pediatric dentist.
 They can keep going until they are adults.

-Pediatric dentists do all of the regular checkups and treatments that kids need to keep their teeth healthy.
-These are some of the most common treatments that these professionals do:
+Pediatric dentists do all of the regular exams and treatments required for kids to keep their teeth healthy.
+Some of the most common procedures that these professionals carry out are as follows:

 There is no doubt that dental health is a significant factor in your child’s overall health.
 Routine exams usually include a professional cleaning that removes harmful plaque and tartar buildup on the teeth.
 Still, an examination by a pediatric dentist is the most crucial part of the exam.
 This checkup ensures that your child’s teeth and gums are developing normally and allows the dentist to check and treat any potential problems.